jcwilson11/CPE-487-Fall-2024/README.md

 # Vivado and Nexys A7 Implementation
-## The most optimal and recommended speed is when the J15 and L16 switches are flipped when running
+## The most optimal and recommended speed is when the J15 and L16 switches are flipped when running.
+It also takes a few seconds for the balls to be perfectly synced.
 We used the Pong Lab 6 code as the starter code.
 1. We had to use a VGA connector to display our code on the screen.
 2. We repurposed the bat to be a square rather than a rectangle and gave it x and y motion rather than just x motion